A Midsummer Night’s Dream

 Emily Kerr is a Bay Area native and received her training at Pacific Ballet Academy and Boston Ballet School.
 In addition to Oakland Ballet Company, she has danced with LustigDanceTheatre, Menlowe Ballet, Milissa Payne Project, Chamber Dance Project, Ballet Neo, Mark Foehringer Dance Project, LA Ballet, and BalletMet Columbus.
 Emily has had the pleasure of performing works by Graham Lustig, Bat Abbit, Amy Seiwert, Dennis Nahat, Robert Moses, Michael Lowe, Jennifer Archibald, and Gerard Charles.
 This is Emily’s seventh season with OBC.

 Sharon Kung was born in New York, and currently resides in the Bay Area.
 She received her early training at the Jean M Wong School of Ballet in Hong Kong, and continued in the Bay Area before graduating Magna Cum Laude from the University of California, Irvine with a BFA in Dance Performance and BA in Economics.
-Her repertory includes works by Amy Seiwert, George Balanchine, Lucas Crandall, William Forsythe, Bob Fosse, Molly Lynch, Dexandro “D” Montalvo, Robert Moses, and Donald McKayle.
+Her repertory includes works by Amy Seiwert, George Balanchine, Lucas Crandall, William Forsythe, Bob Fosse, Yayoi Kambara, Molly Lynch, Dexandro “D” Montalvo, Robert Moses, and Donald McKayle.
 Her experience includes Thodos Dance Chicago, Menlowe Ballet, Kambara+Dancers, Dance Theatre of San Francisco, and freelance projects in Amsterdam, Morocco, and San Francisco.
-Sharon is in her fifth season with Oakland Ballet.
+Sharon is returning for her sixth season with Oakland Ballet Company.

 Born in Los Angeles, Richard Link was an undergraduate at Princeton University before deciding to pursue ballet.
 He received his pre-professional ballet training with South Bay Ballet, as well as dancing summers at Milwaukee Ballet and Joffrey Ballet.
 He began his professional career as a trainee with Kentucky Ballet Theatre.
 From there, he joined Nashville Ballet’s second company where he danced the past two seasons.
 His professional performance experience includes roles in Carmen, Sleeping Beauty, and Peter Pan, as well as featured roles in The Nutcracker, Anne Frank, Peter and the Wolf, Clowns and Others, and Degas and the Little Dancer.
 He is excited and honored to dance with Oakland Ballet this season.